conneroisu/dblogger/README.md

 Zerolog Log Writer for Sqlite, Turso, RqLite, and other sqlite-like dialected databases.

-A zerolog-based logger for the sqlite3 dialect.
+A std-lib log and zerolog logger for the sqlite3 dialect.

 ## Installation